essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 This chunk will create id number 2 which will point to protein pdb loaded as protein1 by ProtoMS.
 The atom named O in residue 318 will be selected.
 Note that 318 is the residue number that appear in the PDB file.
 It is not necessarily the 318th residue to be loaded by ProtoMS in this protein. ::

-  restraint add 1-2 bond harmonic 5.0 3.33
+  chunk restraint add 1-2 bond harmonic 5.0 3.33

 This chunk will cause a restraint to be added between the atoms id 1 and 2 points to.
 The functional form of this restraint will be a harmonic potential that is function of the distance between these two atoms.
 The force constant will be 5 kcal mol - 1.
 A - 2 and the equilibrium distance 3.33 angstrom.